 - If possible, leave the car at home and walk or Uber.

-- Indoor venues tend to be very cold, so despite the usual Charleston heat and humidity outside, be sure to bring a wrap or a jacket with you.
+- Indoor venues tend to be very cold, despite the usual Charleston heat and humidity outside.
+Be sure to bring a wrap or a jacket with you.

 - You can purchase last-minute tickets at the venue an hour before the show.
 They are not discounted, but are often available, especially for shows at larger venues such as the College of Charleston Cistern and the Gaillard Center.